grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Let us see..."
 Hemi turned the direction dial slowly.
 About a quarter of the way around the strength indicator dial moved up a little and wavered there.
 "So see by the needle that there is something to hear in this direction.
 What do you hear in your headset now?"

-Cassandra listened, her eyes watching the signal strength indicator needle wavering like a humming bird feeding.
+Cassandra listened, her eyes watching the signal strength indicator needle wavering like a hummingbird feeding.
 It was moving in response to another kind of white noise; higher pitched than the sub's engines, which she could still hear rumbling in the lower frequencies.
 This sound was familiar, a washing, churning sound with an occasional rumble mixed in...
 She smiled, "it's breaking surf isn't it?"

 "Correct!
 There is a small atoll a few miles in that direction and waves are breaking on its shore.
 Let's see what else is out there."
 Around the directional needle went, and Hemi slowed it, and stopped with the strength indicator needle throbbing slightly, like it had a pulse.